 If the home damage merits reporting the incident to the authorities, like a fire of unknown cause or a break in, do so immediately!

 As far as making a claim goes, you first need to determine if there is damage.
-That may seem like it would be obvious but in some cases like roof damage, it may be unclear if you have damage unless you let a qualified professional take a look at it.
-If you are unsure if there is hidden damage, I suggest going ahead and calling your insurance company so you can ask questions and become familiar with their claims process.
+That may seem like it would be obvious.
+However, in some cases like roof damage, it may be unclear if you have damage unless you let a qualified professional take a look at it.
+If you are unsure if there is hidden damage, I suggest going ahead and calling your insurance company.
+That way you can ask questions and become familiar with their claims process.
 That is what I did.

-If the damage is obvious, you will want to have a pretty good idea of the extent of the damage so you can answer the questions your home insurance company asks you.
+If the damage is obvious, you still want to have a pretty good idea of the extent of the damage.
+In this way, you can answer the questions your home insurance company asks you.
 Take photos for proof.

-If you are still unsure about if you should file a homeowners insurance claim, go ahead and tell the agent your situation and ask all your questions.
+If you are still unsure about if you should file a homeowners insurance claim, go ahead and tell the agent your situation.
+Ask all your questions.
 If you are wondering if a claim will result in raised rates, ask the agent.

 After getting your questions answered, you can go ahead and file a claim or do your homework and then call back to file a claim.
 They will ask you questions and tell you the what to expect.
 They will give you a claim number.

 You will likely need to be available to schedule a time for a home insurance adjustor to visit.
 You will also have to schedule an estimate (or 2 or 3) for repairs.

 Don’t get any work done till is is approved and save your receipts to provide to your insurance company.

 Filing A Homeowners Insurance Claim For Roof Damage